The community team has developed this glossary of terms about and related to Tor.

 A publicly-listed node in the Tor network that forwards traffic on behalf of clients, and that registers itself with the directory authorities.

 It is an add-on for the Chrome or Chromium browsers that allows you to download several security and privacy programs, including Tor Browser, from different sources.
-You can Install Satori from the Chrome Web Store.

-Scramblesuit is similar to obfs4 but has a different set of bridges.
+ScrambleSuit is similar to obfs4 but has a different set of bridges.

-Elements used for offering dynamic/interactive content via websites.
+Element used for offering dynamic/interactive content via websites.

 The specialized address format of onion addresses is self-authenticating.
-The format automatically guarantees that the onion address is bound to the key used to protect connections to the onionsite.
+The format automatically guarantees that the onion address is bound to the key used to protect connections to the onion site.
 Ordinary internet domain names require site owners to trust and be approved by a Certificate Authority (CA) for this binding, and they are subject to hijack by the CA and typically by many other parties as well.